-Advice for conference presenters: Be like Steve
+Advice for conference presenters

 Today in Business Week Online, presentations coach, Carmine Gallo, has an interesting article on Steve Jobs' acclaimed presentation skills called How to Wow 'Em like Steve Jobs.